 For the purchase protection benefit, eligible items stolen or damaged within 90 days of purchasing with the card will be covered.
 The protection to repair or replace the purchase is covered to £2,500 per item.

 The card’s travel accident insurance covers up to £75,000 for the accidental death or accident resulting in the complete loss or permanent loss of use of limb, sight, speech or hearing while travelling in a public vehicle.
 In order to be eligible, the ticket must have been purchased with the British Airways Amex Card.

 You can find the full terms of what’s covered with the insurances on the Amex website (PDF).
-Keep in mind that some of these benefits, such as the insurances, are subject to enrollment.
+Keep in mind that some of these benefits, such as the insurance, are subject to enrollment.

 Finally, you can opt to get free supplementary cards for any close family and friends in order to maximise your return on the card.
 But remember that you, as the primary cardholder, will still be responsible for paying the balance each month.

-The basic version of this card, the British Airways American Express Credit Card is cheaper — it has no annual fee.
-But, it has a much lower welcome bonus of only 5,000 Avios and a lower earn rate, with no bonuses for spending with British Airways directly.
+The basic version of this card, the British Airways American Express Credit Card, has no annual fee.
+But, it has a much lower welcome bonus of only 10,000 Avios and a lower earn rate per £1 spent, with no bonuses for spending with British Airways directly.